-However, instead of the usual “chronograph hours + minutes + small seconds”, there is a lot more useful combination of a 30-minute chronograph totalizer at 10 o’clock, a subsidiary seconds display at 2 hours, and a circular oversized “day of week” indicator at 6 o’clock.
+However, instead of the usual “chronograph hours + minutes + small seconds”, there is a lot more useful combination of a 30-minute chronograph totalizer at 10 o’clock, a subsidiary seconds display at 2 hours, and a circular oversized “day of the week” indicator at 6 o’clock.

-The small (if not plain tiny) date aperture, which is on this movement normally placed at 4 o’clock, has also been transferred to 6 hours to add some extra symmetry to the dial, that features a bit too much of off-centered indicators.
-Although the dial’s styling certainly has some art-deco flavor, the watch as a whole looks very modern thanks to its black glossy bezel and black bracelet inserts of the same color and finish.
+The small (if not plain tiny) date aperture, which is on this movement normally placed at 4 o’clock, has also been transferred to 6 hours to add some extra symmetry to the dial, which features a bit too much of off-centered indicators.
+Although the dial’s styling certainly has some art-deco flavor, the watch as a whole looks surprisingly modern thanks to its black glossy bezel and black bracelet inserts of the same color and finish.

 The thick case provides the watch with a certain presence, which is usually reserved for mechanical, self-winding models, but still keeps it wearable even with tight-cuffed shirts.

-The watch gets some extra appeal thanks to the glossy black-colored bezel, setting crown and elements of the bracelet.
+The watch gets some extra appeal thanks to the glossy black-colored bezel, setting crown, and elements of the bracelet.

 No info on pricing yet*.

 * UPDATE ON PRICE: The Serena Garbo Chronograph is currently sold at €2900.
-Sounds quite expensive considering that for the price you can get a nice ETA 7750-powered chronograph from a reputable Swiss-based brand.
+Sounds expensive considering that for the price you can get a nice ETA 7750-powered chronograph from a reputable Swiss-based brand.

-Bertolucci Serena Garbo Chronograph watch specification:
+Bertolucci Serena Garbo Chronograph specification

 Price range: €2900 (MSRP)